Smelling salts: History

 Smelling salts have been used since Roman times and are mentioned in the writings of Pliny as Hammoniacus sal.
 Evidence exists of use in the 13th century by alchemists as sal ammoniac.
 In the 14th-century "The Canon's Yeoman's Tale", one of Chaucer's The Canterbury Tales, an alchemist purports to use sal armonyak.
 In the 17th century, the distillation of an ammonia solution from shavings of harts' (deer) horns and hooves led to the alternative name for smelling salts as spirit or salt of hartshorn.

 They were widely used in Victorian Britain to revive fainting women, and in some areas, constables would carry a container of them for that purpose.
 At that time, smelling salts were commonly dissolved with perfume in vinegar or alcohol and soaked onto a sponge, which was then carried on the person in a decorative container called a vinaigrette.
 The sal volatile appears several times in Dickens' novel Nicholas Nickleby.

-The use of smelling salts was widely recommended during the Second World War, with all workplaces advised by the British Red Cross and St. John Ambulance to keep smelling salts in their first aid boxes.
+The use of smelling salts was widely recommended during the World War II, with all workplaces advised by the British Red Cross and St. John Ambulance to keep smelling salts in their first aid boxes.

 Physiological action

 Rembrandt's Unconscious Patient (Allegory of Smell) shows a woman using smelling salts to revive a man who has fainted at the hands of a barber-surgeon.

 Solid ammonium carbonate and ammonium bicarbonate salts partly dissociate to form NH_{3}, CO_{2} and H_{2}O vapour as follows:

 The smelling salts release ammonia (NH_{3}) gas, which triggers an inhalation reflex.
 It causes the muscles that control breathing to work faster by irritating the mucous membranes of the nose and lungs.

 Fainting can be caused by excessive parasympathetic and vagal activity that slows the heart and decreases perfusion of the brain.
-The sympathetic irritant effect is exploited to counteract these vagal parasympathetic effects and thereby reverse the faint.
+The sympathetic irritant effect is exploited to counter the vagal parasympathetic effects and thereby reverse the faint.